 - May shift on your mattress

 I was happy to see that it’s machine washable at any temperature.
-Although the polyester, polyurethane, and polypropylene materials are all allergen- and bug-resistant, I prefer to wash all my beddings in hot water – just in case anything needs to be killed off.
-So, I did and never found any major difference after slipping it back on my bed.
-It was a little snugger, but it still fit great.
+Although the polyester, polyurethane, and polypropylene materials are all allergen and bug-resistant, I prefer to wash all my beddings in hot water – just in case anything needs to be killed off.
+I did this and never found any major difference after slipping it back on my bed.
+It was a little more snug, but it still fit great.

 Protect-A-Bed calls its Therm-A-Sleep Snow Protector fabric that lays on top of the bed protector “Nordic Chill” fabric.
 The materials are about a half-and-half blend of Polypropylene and polyester.
 What that means is that it’s basically a plastic fabric.
 This material is often used in carpet, ropes, and even thermal underwear.
 It’s non-flammable, but it will melt at high temperatures, like polyester.